Trilarion/opensourcegames/entries/alien_assault_traders.md

 - Code license: GPL-2.0
 - Developer: Mark Dickenson, Rick Thomson, tarnus

-Trading game forked off the source of both Black Nova Traders and Nova Game Systems software and inspired by the popular BBS game of TradeWars.
+Off the source of both Black Nova Traders and Nova Game Systems software and inspired by the popular BBS game of TradeWars.

 ## Building